nova0408-glitch/profile/README.md

 # About me 👋
-Hi — I'm BEATUS LEVERIAN, a full‑stack developer who loves building accessible and learning new tools.
-I specialize in JavaScript, HTML,CSS and Python, and I care about collaboration, clean code, and thoughtful documentation. ✨
+Hi — I'm <b>BEATUS LEVERIAN<b>, a <b>Computer Science<b> student and full‑stack developer who loves building accessible and learning new tools.
+I specialize in <b>JavaScript, HTML,CSS and Python<b>, and I care about collaboration, clean code, and thoughtful documentation. ✨

 Quick facts 🧾